 But payroll remains a crucial part of the business process, and as a result, entrepreneurs can’t afford to make mistakes.

-Here are five tips you should consider when doing your payroll that will save you a heap of stress:
+Here are four tips you should consider when doing your payroll that will save you a heap of stress:

 First thing’s first – make sure all the information provided by your employees is up to date and accurate, including: